Facepunch/garrysmod-issues/CONTRIBUTING.md

 Security Exploits
 ---
-If you've found a security exploit, please report it privately by emailing robotboy655@facepunchstudios.com, or willox@facepunchstudios.com.
+If you've found a security exploit, please report it privately by emailing robotboy655@facepunchstudios.com.

 Reporting Bugs
 ---